manthelt/ECE434FinalProject/ReadMe.md

 - Our cape acts as a voltage divider, allowing us to read in analog values of voltage to differentiate between notes

 ## Installation Instructions
-***Give step by step instructions on how to install your project.
 - Read-only GitHub: https://github.com/manthelt/ECE434FinalProject

 1. Clone the repo